Banking & Insurance

 I'd heard about DialOnce at a Customer Relationship Center club within Crédit Agricole and thought it might be a good time to try and develop selfcare.
 I approached DialOnce in February 2020.
 And DialOnce was involved in a "reachability" project delivered in April 2020, in a context of low pick-up rates and high call volumes, 2 to 3 times higher than those of other caisses.
 We had to reduce this volume.
 So we implemented the DialOnce Visual IVR.

-From the end of September to the end of November, we went from a 60 to 80% overall pick-up rate for the entire CRC.
-In 2 and a half months, we have gained 20 points in our pick-up rate thanks to the DialOnce solution:
+From the end of September to the end of November, we improved the overall pick-up rate for the entire CRC.
+In 2 and a half months, we gained 20 points in our pick-up rate thanks to the DialOnce solution:

 On the one hand, some customers have chosen to manage their requests autonomously, which means fewer calls on the CRC.